Employment

 The data shows that:

-- 82% of people from the ‘white other’ ethnic group were employed – the highest rate out of all ethnic groups
+82% of people from the ‘white other’ ethnic group were employed – the highest percentage out of all ethnic groups

 4. By ethnicity over time (white and other ethnic groups)